 Follow steps 1-3 with reverse orientations for assembly and installation of the passenger's side assembly.
-(Note that on the right side (passenger side), the assembly will sit close to the heat shield located on the front of the axle.)

-STEP 5-INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE

 Uncoil the airline tubing and cut it into two equal lengths.
 DO NOT FOLD OR KINK THE AIRLINE TUBING.
 Try to make the cut as square as possible.
 Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
 Push the airline tubing into the fitting as far as possible, refer to Figure "A".